binwiederhier/pcopy/README.md

 COMMANDS:
    Client-side commands:
-     copy    Read from STDIN/file(s) and copy to remote clipboard paste   Write remote clipboard contents to STDOUT/file(s) join    Join a remote clipboard
+     copy, c    Read from STDIN/file(s) and copy to remote clipboard paste, p   Write remote clipboard contents to STDOUT/file(s) join, add  Join a remote clipboard
-     list    Lists all of the clipboards that have been joined leave   Leave a remote clipboard
+     leave, rm  Leave a remote clipboard
-     link    Generate direct download link to clipboard content invite  Generate commands to invite others to join a clipboard Server-side commands:
+     list, l    Lists all of the clipboards that have been joined link, n    Generate direct download link to clipboard content invite, i  Generate commands to invite others to join a clipboard Server-side commands:
      serve   Start pcopy server
      setup   Initial setup wizard for a new pcopy server